QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 .. index::
     single: Lucas Model; Equilibrium Price Function

-Now observe that the first order condition for :eq:`ltbe` can be written as
+Now observe that the first-order condition for :eq:`ltbe` can be written as

 .. math::